 Your baby will typically receive a Vitamin K injection and an antibiotic eye ointment shortly after birth.
 Vitamin K protects against rare but serious bleeding problems, and erythromycin prevents bacterial infections that can be present in the birth canal.

 If you wish, you can delay these by an hour or so to keep your baby skin-to-skin.
-Because the Vitamin K protects the baby from bleeding problems in the first 24 hours, it’s best to give it as early as possible (within an hour after birth).
+Because Vitamin K protects the baby from bleeding problems in the first 24 hours, giving it as early as possible (within an hour after birth) is best.

 The first time you hold your newborn in the delivery room is a great time to start breastfeeding.
-At the beginning, your body will produce small amounts of a special milk called colostrum that will help protect your baby from infection.
-(Your baby’s tummy is very tiny, so she only needs these small amounts to fill up.
-As her tummy grows, your milk will change and you’ll produce more of it.)
+In the beginning, your body will produce small amounts of a special milk called colostrum that will help protect your baby from infection.
+(Your baby’s tummy is very tiny, so he/she only needs these small amounts to fill up.
+As her tummy grows, your milk will change, and you’ll produce more of it.)

-Screening identifies most of the babies born with these disorders, so treatment can start right away.
+Screening identifies most babies born with disorders so that treatment can start immediately.
 A heel prick is used to take a few drops of the baby’s blood and send it for testing.